lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 A true "standard" is probably both unfeasible and undesirable.
 So what can be usefully done with things that follow different standards?
 I think the answer might be OpenRefine, which I haven't seen extolled enough.

+Another approach is to ignore the categories and use things like topic modelling; relies on a more intimate knowledge of the information being studies (i.e., humanities expertise)

 #### so what? ####